New York State Banner

 Not an Option: Burning

-As of October 14, 2009 it is illegal to burn leaves anywhere in New York State.
+It is illegal to burn leaves anywhere in New York State.
 Brush of a certain size may be burned.
-See the new burning regulations FAQs for details.
+See the burning regulations for details.

-• Burning leaves creates smoke that contains dangerous compounds.
+• The smoke from burning leaves contains dangerous compounds.

 • The smoke can irritate anyone's lungs, but it is especially harmful to children, the elderly and anyone with respiratory or cardiovascular disease.